Costs & Pricing | 10 views |

-What is the difference between a fixed price and a cost plus contract?
+What is a fixed price vs. cost-plus contract?

 Question

-What is the difference between a fixed price and a cost plus contract?
+What is a fixed price vs. cost-plus contract?

 Answer from Construction Brain

-In Ottawa construction projects, fixed price contracts give you a set total cost upfront, while cost plus contracts charge you for actual costs plus a contractor fee - each has distinct advantages depending on your project type and risk tolerance.
+In Ottawa construction projects, a fixed price contract sets a total project cost upfront, while a cost-plus contract charges you for actual costs plus a contractor fee - each has distinct advantages and risks for homeowners.

 Fixed Price Contracts in Ottawa

-With a fixed price contract, your contractor provides one total price for the entire project.
-Whether it's a $25,000 bathroom renovation in Kanata or a $150,000 secondary suite addition in Orleans, you know exactly what you'll pay from day one.
-The contractor absorbs any cost overruns due to material price increases, labor issues, or timeline delays.
+With a fixed price (or lump sum) contract, your contractor provides one total price for the entire project.
+Whether you're renovating a bathroom in Kanata or finishing a basement in Barrhaven, you know exactly what you'll pay regardless of how long the work takes or what challenges arise.

 What to Watch For in Ottawa